elugens/hello-javascript/docs/additional-questions/frames-windows/clickjacking-attack.md

 ---

-### Can you explain, what is clickjacking?
+### Can you explain what is clickjacking?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> The “clickjacking” attack allows an evil page to click on a “victim site” on behalf of the visitor.
-Many sites were hacked this way, in the past, including Twitter, Facebook, Paypal and other sites.
+Many sites were hacked this way, in the past, including Twitter, Facebook, Paypal, and other sites.
 They have all been fixed, of course.
     </div>
   </div>
 </details>

 ---

+a

-### Can you briefly explain, how a clickjacking attack is implemented?
+### Could you perhaps describe how a clickjacking attack gets carried out in detail?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> The idea is quite simple.
-A visitor is lured to an evil page.
+A visitor gets lured to an evil page.
 It does not matter how.
 The page has a harmless-looking link on it (like “get rich now” or “click here, very funny”).
-Over that link the evil page positions a transparent &#8249;iframe&#8250; with src from facebook.com, in such a way that the “Like” button is right above that link.
-Usually that is done with z-index.
-In attempting to click the link, the visitor in fact clicks the button.
+The malicious website places a transparent &#8249;iframe&#8250; with src from facebook.com above the link, so that the "Like" button is directly above it.
+Typically, this implementation gets accomplished using a z-index, and the visitor clicks the button instead of the link.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />